What's On This Page?

 Many people describe the sensation as though “a fish was flopping in my chest.”

-In some cases, the heart rate may rise to 160–180 beats per minute, which is often what brings people to the emergency room.
+In some cases, the heart rate may rise to 160–180 beats per minute, which is often what brings you to the emergency room.
 Interestingly, research shows many AFib episodes are silent, meaning they occur without any symptoms!
 This is why some people discover the condition only during a routine exam or after a smartwatch alerts them to an irregular pulse.

 When Should You Seek Medical Care?

-If you experience a sudden irregular heartbeat, it’s worth being evaluated.
+If you experience a sudden irregular or fast heartbeat, it’s worth being evaluated.
+Seek emergency care if you experience any of this:

 • a very rapid heart rate